 Family First Aid Kits

 Now before you check out my first aid kit checklist, I want you to think about the first aid products you use often.
 I made a Children’s First Aid kit a few months ago.
-The reason I did was because my grandkids would come and I wanted to make sure I had the pain relievers for their particular ages.
+The reason I did was that my grandkids would come and I wanted to make sure I had the pain relievers for their particular ages.
 It seems like when our large family gets together someone usually has a fever or a cough.
 They are coming from out of state so the humidity and temperatures are not what they are used to.

 Start jotting down the products you like.
 Do you have some in your home if someone becomes ill?
 I remember thinking my girls always got a fever in the afternoon or late evening.
-That’s typically when fevers rise, but its nice to know you have something in the cupboard without having to run to the store.
+That’s typically when fevers rise, but it’s nice to know you have something in the cupboard without having to run to the store.
 Just keep thinking what can I put in my first aid kits?

 Oh, and we grandmas love having Hello Kitty band-aids or whatever character is popular at the time.
 My grandkids love ouch band-aids even when they don’t need them.
 They love digging through my first aid kits to find just the right one!
 Yep, that’s what we do and love every minute of it, right?
-This post might give you some ideas: Children’s First Aid Kit.

 First Aid Kits Checklist: